1 Preparation, Launch and Recruitment

 Launch and Recruitment

+Invitations to participate in SAIL went out to the university community via multiple channels, including: the teaching and learning centre, the university’s newsletter, and direct emails to faculty teaching relevant courses.
 The open call for faculty did not specify which institutional learning outcomes would be assessed during the pilot in order to gauge interest and allow the pilot to adapt based on faculty engagement.
-During this early phase, several of the ILOs rose to the forefront as popular based on the number of faculty curious about the pilot and the specific ILOs that they teach.
+During this early phase, several of the ILOs rose to the forefront as popular based on the number of faculty curious about the research study and the specific ILOs that they teach.
 Once we had determined two to three ILOs, we then more actively recruited faculty by reaching out to individuals that we knew taught an ILO-approved course and invited them to attend an info-session or one-on-one meeting with the SAIL Coordinators.
 Where further disciplinary breadth was needed, faculty who had previously taught such courses were invited for the rubric design step.

 To include an ILO in the pilot, we decided that there must be a minimum of three faculty members per ILO Pod in order to create a community of practice environment and provide for two peer assessors for each faculty member.